ghgoodreau/WebBrowser/README.md

 Here are some screenshots of the program and some of it's functionalities.
 ![Web Browser](https://i.imgur.com/8fqJGIR.png)
 <br/>
 This is the main browser form.
+As you can see, there are a lot of tool strip icons.
+Including a back, forward, refresh, home, go, and bookmark button.
+All of these are fully functional and work as intended.
+The browser also supports multiple tabs.
 <br/><br/>
 ![Tool Dropdown](https://i.imgur.com/ql0XhqZ.png)
 <br/>